iankorf/MCB185-2023/Unit1/README.md

 ## Learning Objectives ##

 + Environment variables
++ Viewing files
 + Absolute and relative paths
-+ Injury prevention with tab-completion and up-arrow
++ Injury prevention shortcuts
 + Standard input, output, and error
 + Creating and modifying files

 ------------------------------------------------------------------------------

 ## Environment Variables ##

 The shell defines various variables which are called _shell variables_ or _environment variables_.
-For example, the `USER` variable contains your user name and the `HOME` variable contains the path to your home directory.
+For example, the `USER` variable contains your user name, `HOME` contains the path to your home directory, `SHELL` contains the path to your shell, and `PWD` contains the focus of your terminal.
 You can examine the contents of a variable with the `printenv` command.

 ```